Fashion in South Korea: Designers

-In the early 1990s, designer Lee Shin Woo participated in the Tokyo Collection.
-Lee Shin Woo, Lee Young Hee, Jin Tea Ok, Hong Mi Wha, and others participated in the pret-a-porter in Paris.
+In the early 1990s, designer Lee Shin-Woo participated in the Tokyo Collection.
+Lee, Lee Young-Hee, Jin Tea-Ok, Hong Mi-Wha, and others participated in the pret-a-porter in Paris.
 Korean designers appeared actively on the global stage, with their designs being shown all over the world.
 The Korean government started to encourage talented designers.
 By the end of the 1990s, the encouragement of talented designers declined due to the currency crisis.
 Lately, the government has supported designers, and also ones who are less successful in the domestic economy are beginning to advance abroad.